Which is the best way to sell your car?

-Selling outright is again a relatively quick and easy process – you could sell your car direct to a dealer without buying another car.
+Selling outright is another relatively quick and easy process.
+You could sell your car direct to a dealer without buying another car.
 There are lots of used car dealerships looking to maintain their stock through buying direct and you could be leaving the dealership within half an hour with cash in your pocket.

-This is possibly the most time-consuming option, but you’ll probably get a better price.
+This is possibly the most time-consuming option, but you’ll probably get the best price.
 That is of course depending on how good you are at resisting someone’s negotiation tactics, as everyone is usually looking for a deal or a cheap car!

 Here are a few things you need to consider to help this option go well:

-- Advertising to potential car buyers – do you go with a ‘For Sale’ sign on the window of your car, classified ads in a local paper, or ads on sites such as Gumtree, Pistonheads, Autotrader and Motors?
+- Advertising – do you go with a ‘For Sale’ sign on the window of your car, classified ads in a local paper, or ads on sites such as Gumtree, Pistonheads, Autotrader and Motors?
 You might even be able to find a buyer through friends or social media like Facebook marketplace or Facebook groups such as Used Cars & Motorbikes for Sale.

-- Make sure you describe your car correctly in any advertisement.
-For example, it’s no good saying it’s in perfect condition if a potential buyer turns up and starts pointing out the chips down the driver’s door where it’s been banged against other cars, you’re only going to end up having an argument with them which isn’t worth it and alienates your buyer.
+- Description – Make sure you describe your car correctly in any advertisement.
+It’s no good saying it’s in perfect condition if a potential buyer turns up and starts pointing out the chips down the driver’s door where it’s been banged against other cars, you’re only going to end up having an argument with them which isn’t worth it and alienates your buyer.
 Make sure you can also prove you are the car’s legal owner.

-- If you’re communicating via messages, texts or emails, make sure you get back to potential buyers quickly, or they tend to go away and find someone who does respond and you’ll miss out, ultimately taking you longer to sell your car than you’d really like.
+- Communication – make sure you get back to potential buyers quickly, or they tend to go away and find someone who does respond and you’ll miss out.

-- Arrange a safe way of being paid for the car, you don’t have to accept cash on the driveway there and then.
+- Payment – Arrange a safe way of being paid for the car.
+You don’t have to accept cash on the driveway there and then.
 You could arrange for electronic payment to be made before collection, but your buyer also has to have trust and confidence in the sale.
 These days most people have a banking app that could be used to transfer funds while they’re with you and you can see it arrive in your account before you hand over the car keys.

 Online car buying sites

 There are lots of online car buying sites now and most will offer to take the work out of selling your car.
-You can enter your car’s details on the company’s website – age, mileage, etc and receive a valuation before you have to take it to a local site where they will assess it and make sure it meets expectations.
-Be aware that any online valuation will usually be subject to a physical inspection of your car and could be lowered if faults or damage are found, again, it pays to be honest with your description.
-In most cases there is also an administration fee that is applied for the service, so be sure to ask if this is the case before finalising anything as it can considerably alter the final value you receive.
+You can enter your car’s details on the company’s website – age, mileage, etc and receive a valuation before you have to take it to a local site.
+Once there they will assess it and make sure it meets expectations.
+Beware, any online valuation will usually be subject to a physical inspection of your car and could be lowered if faults or damage are found.
+It pays to be honest with your description from the outset.
+In most cases there is also an administration fee applied for the service, so be sure to ask if this is the case before finalising anything, it can considerably alter the final value you receive.